qe-installation-and-migration/agama-integration-test-webpack/README.md

   on the Live ISO content
 - The used Puppeteer version is not bound to the Live ISO (it only needs to be compatible with the included Firefox browser), the version update is simple
-- The builtin nodeJS test runner supports the [Test Anything Protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) (TAP), already supported by openQA
+- The builtin Node.js test runner supports the [Test Anything Protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) (TAP), already supported by openQA